Cannabidiol (CBD) is a chemical derived from the cannabis plant. CBD oil may help with some symptoms of menopause.

 While CBD has become a popular alternative treatment, and some people may find it effective for menopause symptoms, no scientific evidence currently supports this use.

-The endocannabinoid system refers to a collection of cell receptors, called cannabinoid receptors, which are present in the brain, organs, and other tissues throughout the body.
+The endocannabinoid system is a collection of cell receptors, called cannabinoid receptors, in the brain, other organs, and tissues throughout the body.

 - mood regulation

 One theory is that a poorly functioning endocannabinoid system can lead to various health conditions.
 By influencing the function of the endocannabinoid system, chemicals like CBD may help treat these conditions.